Mrigank118/GigFloww_Assigment_App/README.md

 ```

-4. Open [http://localhost:3000](https://gig-floww-assigment-app.vercel.app/) in your browser to see the result.
+4. Open [Link to The Deployed App](https://gig-floww-assigment-app.vercel.app/) in your browser to see the result.

 ## Why Next.js for GigFloww?